 Please go to Portfolio > CU societies page for examples.

 Four years later I am still fascinated by science but prefer to pursue a career outside of academia.
-I am very interested to work within higher education in an administrative role related to communication, education or publishing but am also interested in policy and consultancy.
+I am very interested to work in a role related to communication, education or publishing but am also interested in policy and consultancy.
 I am open to all possible avenues which would match my skills and background.
 I am ready for a new challenge which fully utilises my extensive background in a natural/medical science, teaching experience and design experience.

 am an outgoing person and I enjoy meeting new people and being able to